geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 on the Jacobian (though slightly differently).

 The matrix $$\boldsymbol{D}_s$$is calculated _once_ in the first iteration and stays the same for the whole runtime of the algorithm.
-It's intent is to _"improve the conditioning of the Jacobian"_[^ceres-static-scaling]:
+Its intent is to _"improve the conditioning of the Jacobian"_[^ceres-static-scaling]:

 $$\begin{eqnarray}